Stabilization notices and discontinued functions

 Support for APPC PEM is stabilized.
 The PEM server does not support password phrases.
 To support authentication with password phrases when using CICS Transaction Gateway with CICS TS, you must migrate from APPC to IP interconnectivity (IPIC) and change your application code to use a current External Security Interface (ESI) API such as CICS_VerifyPassword and CICS_ChangePassword as described in the CICS Transaction Gateway for Multiplatforms product documentation.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0952.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0952.

 CICS Application Debugging Profile Manager